 - Urban Ministries, Inc.

 Throughout this journey, Monique has never lost her commitment to giving back, and today she serves as the Community Outreach Lead for the Chicago Chapter of Black Girls CODE, an organization dedicated to increasing the number of women of color in the digital space by empowering girls to become innovators in STEM fields, leaders in their communities, and builders of their own futures through exposure to computer science and technology.
 Monique focuses her work with the organization on encouraging those young women who, like her, don’t necessarily want to earn a science degree to see the myriad of opportunities in the STEAM industries; from graphic designer and copy editor to digital media guru.

-Monique is a long time bibliophile with a collection of over 200 vinyl albums, a devoted aunt, “Xennial” (not Millennial), an unwavering Ohio State Football fan and founder of The Civic Tech Collective.
+Monique is a long time bibliophile with a collection of over 200 vinyl albums, a devoted aunt, “Xennial” (not Millennial), an unwavering Ohio State Football fan.